sasinduchanaka/AI-Legal-Document-Explainer/README.md

 # AI Legal Document Explainer

 **AI Legal Document Explainer** is a web application that allows users to upload legal documents (like contracts, lease agreements, or terms & conditions) and get a simplified explanation of the content using AI.
-It also highlights important clauses, risks, and allows you to ask specific questions about the document.
+It also highlights important clauses, risks, and allows you to ask specific questions about the document..

 ## Try : https://ai-legal-document-explainer-sand.vercel.app
 ---